Wildlife

 Is it injured?

 If the animal is able to move on its own, then it’s not injured.
-Best thing to do is just leave it alone.
+The best thing to do is just leave it alone.

 If it’s still alive and just not moving, then it’s still not necessarily injured.
-Certain species have a tendency to become very still when they think they’re threatened or cornered.
-The best thing to do is leave it alone for at least 24 hours and allow it to move on its own.
+Certain species become very still when they think they’re threatened or cornered.
+The best thing to do is leave it alone for at least 24 hours and allow it to move independently.

-If it is obviously injured and is not one of the high risk for rabies listed above, then go to the bottom of this section to search for a Wildlife Rehabilitator in your county.
+If it is injured and is not one of the high risks for rabies listed above, then go to the bottom of this section to search for a Wildlife Rehabilitator in your county.

 Is the animal orphaned?

 Just because a young animal is alone and the adult cannot be seen doesn’t mean the animal is orphaned.
-Many juvenile animals are left alone by the adult for long periods of times or merely have fallen out of their nest.
-Since it’s always best to give the adults the opportunity to re-establish contact and take care of their own offspring, a good rule of thumb is to leave it alone for 24 to 48 hours to determine if parent will return.
+Many juvenile animals are left alone by the adult for long periods or merely have fallen out of their nest.
+Since it’s always best to allow the adults to re-establish contact and take care of their offspring, a good rule of thumb is to leave it alone for 24 to 48 hours to determine if a parent will return.

 If the dead adult is found close by to the young animal and is not one of the high risk for rabies listed above, then go to the bottom of this section to search for a Wildlife Rehabilitator in your county.